-Communicate with them in a way that best meets their needs.
-If necessary check with those close to the adult, or others in the healthcare team, about how to best to communicate with them
+- Communicate with them in a way that best meets their needs.
+If necessary check with those close to them, or others in the healthcare team, about how to best communicate with them

-Ask whether having a friend or relative with them would help them to remember information or help them make the decision
+- Ask if having a friend or relative with them would help them to remember information or make the decision

 It is important to respect the adult’s wishes and confidentiality.
 But if their circumstances could put someone else at risk of serious harm, it may be in the public interest to disclose information to the appropriate person or agency.